ioreka/uncommonplace/The Penultimate Truth.md

 #philip-k-dick

-politics is the art of the possible - commissioner nunes
+politics is the art of the possible - commissioner nunes #politics #power #creativity